-- 11.6.1 Students have the right to appeal decisions made by the University in accordance with this manual through the following external avenues:

-- a.
-Office of the Training Advocate

-- b.
-Office of the State Ombudsman.

-Contact details for these bodies can be found on their websites.

-- 11.6.2 A students place in a program will be held for ten working days from the date of the final letter notifying the student of the relevant decision, to allow time for an external appeal to be lodged. - 11.6.3 If a student pursues an appeal through an external body: - a. their place in the program will be held, pending the outcome of the appeal.
-However, the student will not be permitted to enrol in further courses, or incur further fees - b. the student must: - i) lodge the appeal - advise Campus Central or UniSA partner administration office in writing that an appeal has been lodged with an external body, including the name of that body, within ten working days of lodging the appeal - iii) advise Campus Central or UniSA partner administration office in writing of the outcome of the appeal within ten working days from the date specified in the letter from the external appeal body - c. for international students who have been precluded:
+- 11.6.1 Students have the right to appeal decisions made by the University in accordance with this manual to the Office of the State Ombudsman.
+Contact details can be found on the Ombudsman SA website. - 11.6.2 A students place in a program will be held for ten working days from the date of the final letter notifying the student of the relevant decision, to allow time for an external appeal to be lodged. - 11.6.3 If a student pursues an external appeal: - a. their place in the program will be held, pending the outcome of the appeal.
+However, the student will not be permitted to enrol in further courses, or incur further fees - b. the student must: - i) lodge the appeal - ii) advise Campus Central or UniSA partner administration office in writing that an external appeal has been lodged within ten working days of lodging the appeal - iii) advise Campus Central or UniSA partner administration office in writing of the outcome of the appeal within ten working days from the date specified in the letter from the external appeal body - c. for international students who have been precluded: - they are entitled to access and receive the outcome of one external appeal before their preclusion will be reported to the Australian Government;

-- i) they are entitled to access and receive the outcome of one external appeal before their preclusion will be reported to the Australian Government; - ii) if there is no external appeal lodged within the timeframe set out in clause 11.6.2 or if any external appeal is unsuccessful, their preclusion will be reported to the Australian Government which will result in the cancellation of their Confirmation of Enrolment which may affect their student visa.
+ii) if there is no external appeal lodged within the timeframe set out in clause 11.6.2 or if any external appeal is unsuccessful, their preclusion will be reported to the Australian Government which will result in the cancellation of their Confirmation of Enrolment which may affect their student visa.